Two-view Graph Neural Networks for Knowledge Graph Completion: Abstract

 \section{Abstract}

-In this paper, we introduce a novel GNN-based knowledge graph embedding model, named WGE, to capture entity-focused graph structure and relation-focused graph structure.
-In particular, given the knowledge graph, WGE builds a single undirected entity-focused graph that views entities as nodes.
-In addition, WGE also constructs another single undirected graph from relation-focused constraints, which views entities and relations as nodes.
-WGE then proposes a new architecture of utilizing two vanilla GNNs directly on these two single graphs to better update vector representations of entities and relations, followed by a weighted score function to return the triple scores.
-Experimental results show that WGE obtains state-of-the-art performances on three new and challenging benchmark datasets CoDEx for knowledge graph completion.
+We present an effective graph neural network (GNN)-based knowledge graph embedding model, which we name WGE, to capture entity- and relation-focused graph structures.
+Given a knowledge graph, WGE builds a single undirected entity-focused graph that views entities as nodes.
+WGE also constructs another single undirected graph from relation-focused constraints, which views entities and relations as nodes.
+WGE then proposes a GNN-based architecture to better learn vector representations of entities and relations from these two single entity- and relation-focused graphs.
+WGE feeds the learned entity and relation representations into a weighted score function to return the triple scores for knowledge graph completion.
+Experimental results show that WGE outperforms strong baselines on seven benchmark datasets for knowledge graph completion.